-I see so many good brochures, websites and blogs that have great content, but they lost me after two lengthy paragraphs.
+I see so many good brochures, websites and blogs that have great content, but they lose me after two lengthy paragraphs.

 Unlike a lot of writers, I’m not.
 Don’t get me wrong, I LOVE words – truly, I do.
-However, if someone wants to change something, whether it’s the editor of a publication or a corporate client doesn’t matter, I’m ready to say goodbye.
+However, if someone wants to change something, whether it’s the editor of a publication or a corporate client, it doesn’t matter.
+I’m ready to say goodbye.

 Fickle?
 No. I fight for my words when it makes sense.
 If a key concept is on the chopping block and the proposed edit will confuse the reader, then I morph into Johnnie Cochran, defending with the phrase, “if the words fit, you must remit.”